Krish-Das/nextkit/README.md

-# Turborepo Tailwind CSS starter
+# Turborepo Tailwind CSS starter with Biome

 This Turborepo starter is maintained by the Turborepo core team.